 A more severe side effect is parasomnia.
 It refers to behaviors and actions performed when one is asleep.
 This includes sleepwalking and driving in an altered state of consciousness.
 One may end up harming himself or herself and others in the process.

 Doctors recommend medical detox for managing withdrawal symptoms.
 At Granite Recovery Center, we offer a medical detox program that will help your body slowly let go of the sleep medicine.
 This is the period during which your body readjusts to functioning without medication.
 It is sometimes mentally and physically exhausting.
 Detox may come with severe headaches, chills, agitation, vomiting, fever, diarrhea, and abdominal pains that may be alleviated with medication.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Under medical supervision, these reactions become much more bearable than when a person tries to detox independently.
 Our medical team will monitor your vitals to ensure that the withdrawal symptoms don’t result in unstable conditions.
 If they happen to be severe, we adjust your treatment to one that will suit your body.
 This goes on for a few weeks until your body learns to function without the medicine.
 Continuing with treatment after detox will help you achieve long-term recovery and manage any psychological issues.